 #10 Reason NOT to crate your dog – IT IS DEMEANING

-Crating makes things convenient for YOU when you’re away.
-All in all, you don’t need to look after your dog because you know exactly where he is – well, trapped inside a cage.
-You don’t have to worry about your dog peeing in undesirable places or chewing up things around the house.
-As a crated dog in my former life, I am barking out that regular crating is simply demeaning, whether it’s for a few hours or 10 hours.
+The truth is that crating makes things convenient for YOU when you’re away.
+All in all, you don’t need to look after your dog because you know exactly where he is – well, stuck inside a cage.
+You don’t have to worry about your dog peeing in undesirable places, chewing up things around the house, or jumping on the expensive sofa.
+As a crated dog in my former life, I am barking out that regular crating IS, indeed, demeaning, whether for 3 hours or 10.
 How would you feel if you’re told when you could pee and poop?
 As the classic saying goes – if you gotta go, you GOTTA go!

-It’s pawsome to offer your dog a crate as his own private bedroom, but he MUST have the freedom to enter and exit as he pleases.
-The decision is solely up to you, but I hope you would consider NOT to crate your dog, even for a few hours daily.
-Remember, your dog loves you sooooo much and will do anything to make you happy so please treat him right because he deserves it!
+It’s pawsome to offer your dog a crate as his own private bedroom, but he should have the freedom to enter and exit as he pleases.
+Unless you live in Sweden and Finland where crating is illegal, to crate or not to crate your dog is up to YOU.
+Nonetheless, I sincerely hope you are convinced by all these reasons NOT to crate your dog (even for a few hours daily).
+Remember, your dog loves you sooooo much and will do anything to make you happy so please treat your precious furbaby right because he deserves it!

 Markin’ it up,